What’s really going on behind a sad family story?

 At one level, I get that life with four children was very full for my parents to manage photos, as well as everything else.
 At another level, I wonder if this was evidence of some deep-seated, unspoken shame.
 Regardless of why this happened, one reason my sister suspected our parents had adopted her, in addition to those explained already, was because there were so few photos of her as a baby.

 Expectations are big things, becoming either stumbling blocks, or giving kids wings to fly.
 While your hopes and dreams for your children are valid, it’s so important they have the opportunity to choose their life’s path for themselves.
 Helping children develop their talents is part of the challenge, for us as well as for them.

 Does an early interest in animals indicate veterinary science, or just a love of pets?
 If they are good with their hands, does this mean carpentry or neurosurgery?
 This article explains how you as a parent can help them work it out.

 The Final Word

 Disappointment in your children can have long-lasting, and heart-breaking outcomes.
 On your motherhood journey it’s always good to affirm, build-up, love and enjoy your children.
+This will hopefully avoid a sad family Story.
 You can read more about how to do that HERE.
 One day they will be young people, full of hope and expectation for the future.
 By intentionally choosing your responses, you can make sure they arrive at adulthood being proud of who they are, what they do and what they hope to achieve.

 Can you identify any disappointments in your family as you were growing up?
-Have you had a chance to resolve them?
+Have you had a chance to resolve any sad family story?